DurkoMatko/SWS16_PackagingGroup/README.md

 ./start-fuseki.sh
 ```

 from within the repository's base folder.
+The script waits some time for
+the server starting up and finishing it's internal reasoning on the
+provided dataset and then executes the scripts found in *sparql/init*.
+This will take a serious amount of time.

 ### Request handler